Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Here’s an example that just popped up on our Discord on January 22nd, 2025:

-I have read almost this exact message more times than I can remember.
+I have read a similar message more times than I can remember.

 And in some cases, the same exposure does not lead to any change at all for those with Novavax compared to those without.
-Though, I want to make clear, that this effect is not consistent or understood enough to go about your day without a respirator.
+However, I want to make clear that this effect is not consistent or understood enough to go about your day without a respirator.

 It’s likely the adjuvant is causing this effect, as the same effect has been shown in pigs even when administering the adjuvant alone, and we see the same outcome we’d expect in human data if it were present there.